 9. Invest in Solar

 Investing in solar panels may benefit the environment by dramatically lowering carbon emissions and home energy expenses.
-According to The Solar Centre, “while there is a significant upfront investment to install solar panels, you may save about £800 per year after installation is completed.”
+According to The Solar Centre, “While there is a significant upfront investment to install solar panels, you may save about £800 per year after installation is completed.”

 3 Sustainable Home Buys